$ cd fundamentals-of-devops

 Use cases such as database connection pools and WebSockets are typically more complicated with FaaS.
 For example, with AWS Lambda, if you want a database connection pool, you have to use a separate service called Amazon RDS Proxy.

 The term serverless is now being applied to databases too, such as Amazon Aurora Serverless.
 In this case, the term serverless typically implies two things.
-First, you can use these databases without having to worry about running or managing the underlying servers, hard-drives, etc. Second, these databases can typically scale to zero when not in use, so you don’t have to pay hourly to run a server when things are idle (however, you typically do still pay for data storage).
+First, you can use these databases without having to worry about running or managing the underlying servers, hard-drives, etc. Second, these databases can typically scale to zero when not in use, so you don’t have to pay hourly to run a server when things are idle (however, you still pay for data storage).

 The blog post series’s sample code repo includes a module called lambda